The Beach House

 The great Australian family getaway is at the beach and thanks to the Beach House the opportunity to experience this quintessential holiday is now possible for these families.

-Photo credit: Danny Jenkins Photography.
+Photo credit: Kate Elmes Photography.

-Why the Beach House is so special
+Why is the Beach House so special?

 The home is specifically designed, constructed and medically equipped to meet the needs of children with complex medical needs or in palliative care, while the beautiful interiors, landscaping and sweeping views of the lake create a sense of calm and wellness.